felipeg48/bosh-lite-install/README.md

 Ensure the script has executable permissions.
 If not -> chmod +x setup.sh

-Before you fire the script, please ensure you have brew install.
-Refer to http://brew.sh/ for details.
+Before you fire the script, please ensure you have [HomeBrew] (http://brew.sh/) install.
+If not, the setup script will install it on your behalf.

 Install [Vagrant] (http://www.vagrantup.com/)